-Sigvald Rørlien has been working as a Hardanger fiddle maker for Kringsjå A/S, an operating company of the Ole Bull Academy, since 2004.
+Sigvald Rørlien has been working as a Hardanger fiddle maker for Kringsjå A/S, an operating company of the Ole Bull Academy, from 2004-2018.
 He was trained by Anders Aasen in Eidfjord and has been active as a fiddle maker since the 1970s.
 Since then he has been learning the art of fiddle making from many others and has together with the Swedish fiddle maker Hans Lisper undertaken a study tour to Cremona, the "Mecca of violin making" in Italy.

 He has made about 70 Hardanger fiddles, mostly after the model of Gunnar Røstad`s Hardanger fiddles from the beginning of the 20th century.
-For a period of ten years Sigvald was employed as a fiddle maker at the Valdres Folkemuseum, together with Olav Viken, Knut Oppheimsbakken and Oddrun Hegge.
+For a period of ten years Sigvald was employed as a fiddle maker at the Valdres Folkemuseum, together with Olav Viken, Knut Opheimsbakken and Oddrun Hegge.
 At the same time he was running his own workshop in Voss.